The German Long Wavelength Consortium

 Find out more...

-The Radio2022 Symposium and GLOW Annual Assembly will take place from Nov 2nd to 4th 2022 in Berlin.
+The Radio2025 Symposium and GLOW Annual Assembly will take place from 26th to 28th of November at the Haus der Astronomie in Heidelberg.

 More information here.